ucsdbasement/basement_3d_printers_bot/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Run the `main.py` script and enter the availabe commands in any channel or conversation.
-The bot should respond to you with `.gif` camera feed of your selected Prusa 3D-printer in a direct message.
+The bot should respond to you with a `.gif` camera feed of your selected Prusa 3D-printer in a direct message.

 Remember, everytime you quit/run an ngrok tunnel again, the forwarding URL changes.
 This means you would need to change the Request URL for all the commands on the Slack app page.

 <!-- File Architecture -->
 ## File Architecture

+[basement_3d_printers_bot]
+├─ 📁frames
+    ├─ 📁prusa_1
+        ├─ 📄...
+    ├─ 📁prusa_2
+        ├─ 📄...
+    ├─ 📁prusa_3
+        ├─ 📄...
+├─ 📁images
+    ├─ 📄commands.png
+    ├─ 📄ngrok.png
+    ├─ 📄scopes.png
+├─ 📄.env
+├─ 📄.gitignore
+├─ 📄README.md
+├─ 📄frame.py
+├─ 📄main.py
+├─ 📄requirements.txt

 <!-- CONTACT -->
 ## Contact

+For any questions and issues, contact the current Basement student technician.

+This project was originally developed by [Kendrick Nguyen](https://github.com/kendrick010)